 Google says 61% of users are unlikely to return to a mobile site they had trouble accessing and 40% visit a competitor’s site instead.

-In this article I’m going to explain some of the top reasons for having a responsive website design.
+I’m going to explain some of the top reasons for having a responsive website designs.

-This is without doubt to best reason to have a responsive website design.
+This is without doubt to best reason to have a responsive web design.
 You might have previously visited a website on your mobile and not had a great experience due to the fact images didn’t display correctly or text wasn’t clear.
-Sure, your website looks great on a desktop, however if it looks bad on a mobile you are potentially losing customers.
+Sure, your website looks great on a desktop however, if it looks bad on a mobile you are potentially losing customers.

 You want to be providing a seamless customer experience and a responsive website will help.